He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections - NewsBreak

 More than 6 in 10 likely Ohio GOP primary voters say a Trump endorsement would make them more likely to vote for that candidate, per a February Emerson College poll commissioned by NBC4.

-A third Republican secretary of state candidate, podcaster Terpsichore Maras, who has also alleged the 2020 election was stolen from Trump, did not get enough signatures to appear on the ballot, so it will be just Adams and LaRose on GOP tickets.Ohio GOP Senate candidates push election falsehoods, seek Trump endorsement
+A third Republican secretary of state candidate, podcaster Terpsichore Maras, who has also alleged the 2020 election was stolen from Trump, did not get enough signatures to appear on the ballot, so it will be just Adams and LaRose on GOP tickets.Man blaming Trump’s ‘orders’ for riot actions found guilty

 On the Democratic side, Cincinnati-area businesswoman Chelsea Clark is running unopposed to face the Republican winner in November.
 Clark has been a city councilor in Forest Park (pop.
 19,000) since 2017.